mejia-dev/epicodus-capstone-mvp/Timetracker.md

 ### Total Time Spent: 88.79 hours (see time log below for more details)

 ### To-Do List:
-  * Adjust enemy spawning.
+  * ~~Adjust enemy spawning.~~
-  * Potentially find sprite or texture for enemy.
   * Create a how-to-play menu.
   * Update README.
   * Final run of ESLint.

+  * Enemy individualization (if multiple enemies at coordinates, just use one)
+  * Player gets a point for the enemy regardless of whether or not the player was hit by the enemy.
+  * Potentially find sprite or texture for enemy.

 ### Time Log: